 Inside you can climb the tallest high ropes course in Europe.
 Go diving alongside sharks and stingrays.
 Zip wire from a Chinook helicopter.
 Break out of a survival maze.
 Outwit an escape room and even learn archery, all in the space of just one day!

 The Bear Grylls Adventure can be booked online at the Bear Grylls Adventure website.
-This exclusive discount code link gets you 10% off!

 The Bear Grylls Adventure website is also the best place to book if you’re a Merlin Annual Passholder or booking as part of a group.
 Here you’ll be able to guarantee you get the allocated discount for yourself or the rest of your party.